8222 Douglas Ave Ste. 400

-Recent Jury Verdict Win!
+Reyes Browne Reilley Law Firm attorney Spencer Browne secured a sizable jury verdict for the family of Paula Hahn in a wrongful death case in which the jury found Choctaw Casino negligent in the April 2013 charter bus wreck on the George Bush Turnpike.
 A major victory for our client!
-Reyes Browne Reilley Law Firm attorney Spencer Browne secures a sizable jury verdict (VerdictSearch.com link ) for the family of Paula Hahn in a wrongful death case in which the jury found Choctaw Casino negligent in the April 2013 charter bus wreck on the George Bush Turnpike.

-Board Certified (Personal Injury Trial Law) by the Texas Board of Legal Specialization, Spencer Browne has tried nearly 50 cases to verdict throughout Texas.
-His personal injury practice focuses on complex pharmaceutical, contract, insurance, trucking, medical malpractice, and general personal injury litigation.
+Board Certified (Personal Injury Trial Law) by the Texas Board of Legal Specialization and a member of the American Board of Trial Advocates.
+Spencer Browne has tried nearly 50 cases to verdict throughout Texas.
+His personal injury practice focuses on auto and trucking cases.

 Spencer was named a Rising Star by Super Lawyers 2011 – 2017!